ETHZ-INS/DLCAnalyzer/README.md

 ## [16] "tailbase"   "tailcentre" "tailtip"
 ```

-as you can see the object contains a sub-object data that has multiple further sub-objects, one for each point.
+As we can see the object contains a sub-object '$data' that has multiple further sub-objects, one for each point.
 The points have the same name as they had in the DLC network that was used for point tracking.
-Since this depends heavily on each user most code of DLCAnalyser is compatible with custom point names.
-Wherever functions were written for our specific network we will indicate this in the documnet.
+Since this depends heavily on each user, most code of DLCAnalyzer is compatible with custom point names.
+Wherever functions were written for our specific network we will indicate this in the document
-lets have a look at the point bodycentre
+Let's have a look at the point `bodycentre`:

 ```r